tutek1/DTLabs/02_Player/lab02.md

 2. Click on **Project Settings**.
 3. Switch the tab (if not there already) to **Input Map**.

-Now we are in the input map.
-Here you can add all the actions and keys the game should be listening for.
+We are now in the input map.
+Here, you can add all the actions and keys that the game should listen for.

 1. Click on the text input box with **Add New Action** text.
 2. Let's start with moving right.
 Write `right` in the text box and press the **+ Add** button.